 Monounsaturated fats are healthy fatty acids that are liquid at room temperature but become solid when chilled.
 They are found primarily on plant foods such as avocados, nuts like pistachios, almonds, walnuts, and cashews.
 They can also be found in olive oil.

-Eating reasonable amounts of monounsaturated fats instead of saturated and trans fats can improve your health in a variety of ways:
+Choosing monounsaturated fats over saturated and trans fats can improve your health in many ways.

 Polyunsaturated Fat